What do your Specialist Day Services teams do?

 We also have links with other professionals such as GPs, community mental health teams, social workers and physiotherapists that we can access should you require further support whilst attending the service.

-Whilst attending the Day Hospital you will be allocated a named professional who will be responsible for your care.
+Whilst attending the Specialist Day Services you will be allocated a named professional who will be responsible for your care.

 Your named professional will usually contact you before your first attendance.

-You may be invited to attend the Day Hospital prior to starting your sessions to discuss your current difficulties with a view to exploring the different ways our staff can support you.
+You may be invited to attend the Specialist Day Service prior to starting your sessions to discuss your current difficulties with a view to exploring the different ways our staff can support you.

-The Day Hospital service runs between two separate sites.
+The Specialist Day Services run between two separate sites.

-Midway Day Hospital is based in Ilkeston, running on a Monday and Tuesday for clients from the Amber Valley and Erewash areas.
+Midway Specialist Day Service is based in Ilkeston, running on a Monday and Tuesday for clients from the Amber Valley and Erewash areas.

-Dovedale Day Hospital is based in Derby, running on a Wednesday, Thursday and Friday for clients from Derby City (North and South), South Derbyshire and the Derbyshire Dales areas.
+Dovedale Specialist Day Service is based in Derby, running on a Wednesday, Thursday and Friday for clients from Derby City (North and South), South Derbyshire and the Derbyshire Dales areas.

 However, the service is flexible and we can accommodate your preference of location for attending the group therapies.
 See bottom of page for contact details.

-The Day Hospitals offer the following group programmes:
+The Specialist Day Services offer the following group programmes:

-The Cognitive Stimulation Therapy Programme is an eight-week programme that provides evidence-based treatment found to improve cognitive skills and quality of life for individuals experiencing symptoms of mild to moderate dementia.
+The Cognitive Stimulation Therapy Programme is an eight-week course that provides evidence-based treatment found to improve cognitive skills and quality of life should you be experiencing symptoms of mild to moderate dementia.

-The therapy uses themed activities that are tailored to the individual and designed to stimulate the brain.
+The therapy uses themed activities that are designed to stimulate the brain and tailored to meet your needs.

-The Lifestyle Matters Programme is an eight-week course offered to older adults to promote mental wellbeing and healthy ageing.
+The Lifestyle Matters Programme is an eight-week course that promotes mental wellbeing and healthy ageing should you be over the age of 65.

 The aim is to help and support you with active daily living.
 The programme recognises the importance of taking steps to be as healthy as you can to improve your capacity to cope with the changes that you are experiencing.